Interior Health has immediate openings for casual Registered Nurses with related immunization experience to support COVID-19 immunization programs.

-We anticipate shift times to be rotating days from 08:00 to 4:00 pm.
 This is a casual opportunity.
 Casual means that hours are not guaranteed and may vary.

 If you are a Registered Nurse who takes pride in having a strong work ethic, excellent communication, critical thinking skills and has experience with administering immunizations, then we would love to hear from you.
 Join our team and make a difference in the lives of others!
 Apply today!

 ** RN’s are required to complete the BCCDC COVID-19 Immunization Competency Course in order to assist with vaccinations. **

 Please attach copies of the completed certificates to your application and note your availability on your resume.

 Education, Training and Experience: